 This bill aims to enhance the siting and development processes for permanent supportive housing, transitional housing, indoor emergency housing, and indoor emergency shelters within urban growth areas in Washington State.
-It prohibits local comprehensive plans or development regulations from denying permit applications for these types of housing in residential or commercial zones.
-The bill mandates that permit applications be reviewed using an administrative process only and allows applicants to seek waivers from local regulations that may hinder the siting of these facilities.
-Additionally, it establishes a dispute resolution process through the state department to address conflicts between local governments and applicants regarding permit applications.
+It prohibits local comprehensive plans or development regulations from denying or precluding permit applications for these types of housing in residential or commercial zones.
+The bill mandates that permit applications be reviewed using an administrative process only and allows applicants to seek waivers from local requirements that hinder the siting of these facilities.
+Additionally, it establishes a dispute resolution process through the state department to address conflicts between local governments and applicants regarding zoning ordinances or development regulations.

 The bill also amends existing laws to clarify that cities and code cities cannot prohibit transitional or permanent supportive housing in zones where residential units or hotels are allowed.
-It specifies that permit applications for these housing types must be processed through administrative design review and prohibits approvals in areas zoned for industrial use.
-Furthermore, the bill includes provisions for the state to withhold certain revenues from local governments that fail to comply with the new requirements, ensuring accountability in the implementation of these housing initiatives.
-If specific funding for the act is not provided by June 30, 2025, the act will become null and void.
+It introduces new provisions that prevent the approval of permit applications for these housing types in industrial zones and requires that such applications be processed through an administrative design review.
+Furthermore, the bill stipulates that if specific funding for its implementation is not provided by June 30, 2025, it will become null and void.

 Statutes affected: Original Bill: 35.21.683, 35A.21.430